On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: A construction of surfaces of general type with finite cyclic fundamental group

-\begin{lem} Let $X,Y$complex surfaces and $\pi :X\rightarrow Y$ be as in Lemma \ref{cyc1}.
-Then: \begin{itemize} \item [{\em (i)}] $c_2(X)=d c_2(Y)-(d-1)\chi(D);$ \item [{\em (ii)}] $c_1^2(X)=d(c_1(Y)-(d-1)c_1({\cal L}))^2$ \end{itemize} \end{lem} In a more general set-up, we can define a d-cyclic branch cover $\pi:X \rightarrow Y$ branched along a divisor with simple normal crossing singularities and $Y$ smooth manifold.
+In a more general set-up, we can define a d-cyclic branch cover $\pi:X \rightarrow Y$ branched along a divisor with simple normal crossing singularities and $Y$ smooth manifold.
 In this case, $X$ will be a normal complex surface (\cite{bpv} I$.17.$) with singularities over the singular points of $D$.
-Let $U\subset Y$ be a neighborhood of a singular point of $D$ and $(x,y)$ local coordinates such that $D$ is defined by the equation $xy=0.$ Then $\pi^{-1}(0)$ is an isolated singularity of $X$ and an open neighborhood of $\pi^{-1}(0)\in\pi^{-1}(U)\subset X$ is modelled in local coordinates by $z^d=xy \subset \CC^3.$ This type of singularity is known as an $A_d-$singularity.
+In order to understand the type of singularity, we have to consider a small neighborhood of a singular point of $D,$ $U\subset Y.$ Let $(x,y)$ be local coordinates of $U$ such that $D$ is defined by the equation $xy=0.$ Then $\pi^{-1}(0)$ is an isolated singularity of $X$ and the open neighborhood of $\pi^{-1}(0)$, $\pi^{-1}(U)\subset X$ is modeled in local coordinates by $z^d=xy \subset \CC^3.$ This type of singularity is known as an $A_d-$singularity.

 There are two techniques to associate a smooth manifold to $X$.
-One is given by resolving the singularities, the second is smoothing.

-Given a normal surface $X$ there is always a bi-meromorphic map $\pi : X' \rightarrow X$, with $X'$ smooth.
-Moreover, if we require that $X'$ is a minimal surface, then $X'$ is uniquely determined by $X$ (see for instance \cite{bpv} III Theorems 6.1, 6.2). $\pi : X'\rightarrow X$ is called the {\em minimal resolution} of singularities of $X.$
+The easiest method is to consider the resolution of the singularity (see for instance \cite[Chapter III, Theorems 6.1, 6.2]{bpv}).
+For any normal surface $X$ there exist bi-meromorphic maps $\pi : X' \rightarrow X$, with $X'$ smooth, such that $\pi$ is an isomorphism outside the exceptional divisor $E=\pi^{-1}(Sing~ X)$.
+If $(X',X,\pi)$ are chosen such that $E$ does not contain any rational curves of self-intersection $(-1),$ then the minimal resolution is called {\it minimal}.
+The minimal resolution is uniquely determined by the type of the singularities of $X.$ A second method to eliminate singularities is given by deformations: \begin{defn} A smoothing of a normal surface $X$ is a proper flat map $f:{\cal X} \rightarrow \Delta,$ smooth over $\Delta^*=\Delta \setminus {0},$ where $\cal X$ is a three dimensional complex manifold, $\Delta$ is a small open disk in $\CC$ centered at $0$, $ f^{-1}(0)$ is isomorphic to $X$ and $ f^{-1}(t)$ smooth if $t\neq0.$ \end{defn}